fzsun/BFL-web/README.md

 - Never push to master
 - Don't work on a feature on an isolated branch for an entire semester
 - - Make consistent pull request to keep master from falling to far behind
-- - This will create reduce merge conflicts in the future
+- - This will reduce merge conflicts in the future

 ## Adding a new feature
 - Start on master branch if on a different branch `git checkout master`